J4NN0/happy_wedding/README.md

 # Usage

- The file "banquet.txt" must exists.
+ The file "banquet.txt" must exist.

  The first line of the file must contain respectively the values N = Number of guests, K = Number of tables and M = Tables seats.